-A great broker with a free and unlimited demo account is Banc de Binary.
+A great broker with a free and unlimited demo account is Magnum Options.
 There you can signup and start trading with a virtual trading platform after asking live support to open one for you.
 Click here to start trading for free!

 What is a demo account?

 Demo accounts allow traders to purchase binary options using virtual money whilst still maintaining the regular features of a real trading account.
 This means that binary options can be purchased in exactly the same way as they would be in the real market and the prices that you see reflect the real, live trading prices.
 This makes demo trading different to a simple simulation of the markets and explains why they are so popular, even with experienced investors who use them as valuable strategy-testing tools.
 Trading via a demo account is a completely free service and you will never part with, or unfortunately gain, any money through trading on a demo platform.